Simm History, Family Crest & Coats of Arms

 Before the printing press and the first dictionaries appeared, names and other words were often spelled differently every time they were written.
 Simm has appeared under the variations Simms, Symes, Sime, Simes, Sim, Sym, Syms, Syme and others.

 Early Notables of the Simm family (pre 1700)

-More information is included under the topic Early Simm Notables in all our PDF Extended History products and printed products wherever possible.
+Another 249 words (18 lines of text) are included under the topic Early Simm Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Simm family to Ireland

 Some of the Simm family moved to Ireland, but this topic is not covered in this excerpt.